isomerpages/pa-cdcsw/_what-we-do/For Lifelong Learning.md

 *   The workshop can be contextualized in accordance to the needs of your organization’s staff learning and development plan.
 *   Co-create learning festivals / networking sessions

-**South West Learn on the Job**&nbsp;

-The South West Learn on the Job programme trains and places vulnerable residents seeking employment, providing an opportunity for social mobility and a better future for these residents and their families.
-Together with partners such as e2i and employers, residents benefit from seamless support in this one-stop referral process.